sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 18. Sign out of Azure and close your browser windows.

-#### Task 3: In this task you will see the impact of the conditional access policy, from the perspective of the user, Debra Berger.
-You will start first by signing-in to an application that is not included in the conditional access policy.
+#### Task 3: In this task, you will see the impact of the conditional access policy, from the perspective of the user, Debra Berger.
+You will start first by signing in to an application that is not included in the conditional access policy.
 Then you will repeat the process for an application that is included in the conditional access policy.
 Recall that the policy requires the user to go through MFA when accessing a Microsoft Azure Management application.
-To use MFA, the user must first register the authentication method that will be used for MFA, for example a code sent to a mobile device or an authenticator application.
+To use MFA, the user must first register the authentication method that will be used for MFA, for example, a code sent to a mobile device or an authenticator application.

 1. Open Microsoft Edge.
 In the address bar of the browser, enter **https://login.microsoftonline.com/**.